Khorkovskiy/flat_fixwagon/README.md

-# Simple fix wagon script / vorp only
+# Simple fix wagon script / only for VORP Framework
 Is required: syn_minigame